 AMANDA TALSMA-WILLIAMS -‘Crafting is Connecting’ Coordinator , The Create Place

 I am a full-time Mum who never gave up teaching.
 I started volunteering 3 years ago to see what a business sharing the pleasures of making could be like.
 But it has turned out to be much more than work experience for me: I enjoy the exchange of ideas, the different perspectives on problem-solving and the encouragement.
 Everyone shows everyone new things.
 Not competitive but exciting and stimulating nevertheless.

 Having worked in arts fundraising for a number of years it is a pleasure to now be part of the Gallery team and work alongside some fantastic artists.
 I am passionate about culture-led regeneration and particularly love supporting the amazing artistic community in and around east London.
 I look forward to forging some excellent collaborations.

 I have a BA Music degree, co-managed a creative arts tent at Secret Garden Party, and ran gigs at a range of venues across the capital.
 I love the team and the performers that I work with, and hope that more people will discover this gem of a venue like I have.

 NIGEL MACMILLAN - Community Engagement Manager, Ayoka

-Out reaching to our customers has been of great value.
-By the local community at large, we are seen as a Boutique with a retro feel, and this warms my heart.
-We also spread the message of the environmental impact with donated goods and the benefits of purchasing recycled items, helping towards reduction of the carbon footprint.
+I manage a diverse group of volunteers at Ayoka who all work brilliantly to run our little community shop.
+By the local community at large, we are seen as a boutique with a retro feel, and this warms my heart.
+We also spread the message of the environmental impact with donated goods and the benefits of purchasing recycled items, helping towards the reduction of the carbon footprint.

 JOSE GAMA - Finance Manager